bolt/boltforms/docs/fields.md

 You use the fields to display all elements of your form.
 This might contain form fields as well as the submit buttons.

-View the boltforms config at `app/config/extensions/boltforms.bolt.yml` for the Example Showcase Form that contains all possible fieldtypes.
+View the BoltForms config at `app/config/extensions/boltforms.bolt.yml` for the Example Showcase Form that contains all possible fieldtypes.

 Fieldtypes
 ----------
-Boltforms contains several possible fieldtypes:
+BoltForms contains several possible fieldtypes.
+Most used are:
 `type: text` - A simple textfield (see [textfields](fields/text.md)) `type: textarea` - A textarea (see [textfields](fields/text.md)) `type: email` - A textfield, especially for an email address (see [textfields](fields/text.md))